jaylittle/presentation-engine/README.md

 ### 6. What tools?

 VS Code is what I'm using at the moment though it does leave a bit to be desired.
-Once Rider gets debugging working on Linux again (thanks a lot for that monkey wrench MS), I'll more than likely switch over to using it.
+Even though Rider has hit RTM and I have a JetBrains All Products subscription, I find I'm still using VS Code as what it lacks in features it makes up for with speed.